andrija-djurovic/LGDtoolkit/README.md

 cover the most common steps of LGD model development.
 As additional contribution we attempted to add some functionalities which at the moment of the package development were not presented in `R` package ecosystem in area of credit risk modeling.
-In the curent package version, available functionalities mainly refer to risk factor engineering and multivariate analysis.
-With a new versions, package will be extened with validation methods and survival analysis for LGD modeling. </br>
+In the current package version, available functionalities mainly refer to risk factor engineering and multivariate analysis.
+With a new versions, package will be extended with validation methods and survival analysis for LGD modeling. </br>

 The following case study shows the usage of `LGDtoolkit` package.
 The